Rajaraja III

-Rajaraja Chola III succeeded Kulothunga Chola III on the Chola throne in July 1216 CE.
+Rajaraja Chola III (died 1260) was the Chola emperor from 1216 to 1246.
+He succeeded Kulothunga Chola III on the Chola throne in July 1216.
 Rajaraja came to the throne of a kingdom much reduced in size as well as influence.
 With the rise of the Pandya power in the south, the Cholas had lost most of their control of the territories south of the river Kaveri and their hold on the Vengi territories in the north was slipping with the emergence of the Hoysala power.

 Period of political changes

 The reign of Rajaraja III was a period of continuous trouble.
 It coincided with a period of great political changes in South India.
 Rajaraja was neither a great warrior nor a statesman to deal with the prevailing situation.
 The Pandyas in the south and the Hoysalas in the west had by now risen to the ranks of great powers led by rulers of exceptional merit.
 The only chance of survival for the Cholas was the rivalry between these new powers, neither of whom wanted the Cholas to come under the other's influence.
 The Chalukyas of Kalyani had given way for the rising power of the Seunas and the Andhra country around the Vengi territories were controlled by the Telugu Cholas.